 At the session on November 13th students will receive a statistical analysis exercise to be conducted using the R Statistical Software.
 This will be submitted on Monday of Revision week 1.

 Examination (33.3%): The course will also be assessed by an examination designed to test your understanding of how to communicate science and to apply the scientific method to investigate ecological questions.
 Check the registry website for the exam timetable.

 ||Students will receive feedback from staff and peers on the presentation of honours or other project plans.
 The briefing statements and a statistical exercise will be marked and returned with feedback.
 During the exam revision session in the final week of the course students will have the opportunity to discuss any aspect of the course with staff.

 On completion of this course, the student will be able to:

-- Communicate with your peers, senior colleagues and specialists through the effective use of a scientific, professional level poster.
+- Communicate with your peers, senior colleagues and specialists through the effective use of scientific, professional level writing and oratory.

 |R Core Team (2014) An Introduction to R. Available at http://www.r-project.org/ under manuals (documentation).|

 Gardener M (2011) Statistics for Ecologists Using R and Excel: Data Collection, Exploration, Analysis and Presentation, Pelagic Publishing.
 UK. [ebook and hard copy from the university library]

 Emden J Van (2001) Effective communication for science and technology.
 Palgrave, New York.